1908 Pittsburgh Panthers football team: Carnegie Tech

 The third chapter of the city series with Carnegie Tech took place on election day, Tuesday November 3, at Exposition Park.
 In spite of the western trip and only one day of practice, the Pitt team dominated the Tartans.
-The Pittsburg Press noted: "Shortly after the game started the Pittsburgh authorities were tipped off to the fact that three spies from the Carlisle Indian School and one from the University of West Virginia were on the field, Coach Moorehead at once ordered his men to cut out all trick plays, and resort only to straight football."
+The Pittsburg Press noted: "Shortly after the game started the Pittsburgh authorities were tipped off to the fact that three spies from the Carlisle Indian School and one from the University of West Virginia were on the field, Coach Moorhead at once ordered his men to cut out all trick plays, and resort only to straight football."

 Captain Banbury (halfback), Jack Turner (center) and John Shuman (tackle) were all out of the lineup due to injuries, but the Pitt offense scored sixteen points in the first half.
 Halfback Charles Quailey scored on Pitt's opening possession, but he later had to leave the game due to a concussion.
 After a Pitt touchdown by Homer Roe was called back due to a penalty, Tex Richards added two more touchdowns and Roe was good on one point after.

 Tech played better defense in the second half but Richards was able to add another touchdown and Roe was good on the goal kick after to make the final score 22-0.
 The Pitt offense gained four hundred and fifty-four yards.
 Tech gained six yards in the first half and one yard in the second.
 Penalty-wise Pitt was assessed 100 yards for infractions and Tech only 20 yards.
 Carnegie Tech finished the season with a 3-7 record.

 The Pitt starting lineup for the game against Carnegie Tech was Homer Roe (left end), Frank Van Doren (left tackle), Samuel Elliott (left guard), Arthur Yielding (center), James Stevenson (right guard), George Bailey (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Harry Ent (left halfback), Charles Quailey (right halfback), and Tex Richards (fullback).
 Substitutions made during the game were: Tex Richards replaced Charles Quailey at right halfback; Joe Campbell replaced Tex Richards at fullback; William Rosser replaced Harry Ent at left halfback; and John Makrell replaced William Rosser at left halfback.
 The game was played in 25-minute halves.